Infantry Training Centre Catterick (ITC Catterick) trains the Army’s infantry, producing some of the best infantry soldiers in the world.

 The prize, for those who are successful, is the award of the coveted maroon beret and the opportunity to go on to conduct the Basic Parachute Course at RAF Brize Norton.

 In barracks, recruits share accommodation with other members of the section/platoon, but there is still a reasonable amount of privacy for the individual.
-In older accommodation, 4, 8 or 12 recruits sleep in each room; all rooms in the newer SLAM-type sleep 12.
+In older buildings, 4, 8 or 12 recruits are accommodated in each room; all SLAM rooms accommodate 12 recruits.

 All beds are 2ft 6in (about 0.76m) wide and 6ft (about 1.62m) long, although longer beds are available for taller recruits if required.
 Sheets, blankets and pillowcases are provided, and these are regularly laundered for recruits.